5 tips for beginners at the gym

 Many people also perform exercises with bad form and technique which may increase their risk of injury, so always ask a professional for advice if you’re unsure.

-2. Gradually build up the volume of training
+2. Gradually build things up

 It can be easy to throw yourself into training five days a week when you’re motivated and everything is new.
 However, this is likely to lead to burning out and more often than not, injury.
 Start by training twice a week and build up from there.

-3. Be flexible with what can work for you
+3. Be flexible and find what works

-If you've never tried a classbefore it's worth picking one designed with beginners in mind, you can also find lower-intensity classes that are safer and more accessible for new starters.
+If you've never tried a class before it's worth picking one designed with beginners in mind, you can also find lower-intensity classes that are safer and more accessible for new starters.

 It's also a good idea to have get a training programme written to structure your week.
 It means that if you can’t get to a class, you have clear guidance on what your sessions should look like to ensure you're working towards your goals.
 Learn more about workout plans and exercise routines here.